CharlieCrisp/Logan/README.md

 # Logan
 Cambridge CST Part II Project - Building a Blockchain Library for OCaml

-This project creates a blockchain using Irmin and a leader-based consensus protocol.
+Logan is a blockchain library for OCaml.
+It allows you to create and run blockchain applications with custom datatypes.
+It uses Irmin as a backend and a leader-based consensus protocol.

 ## Building Logan
 To build the project, navigate to the root of the repository and type...